“Don’t be afraid of dying, be afraid of living with nothing to die for.”

 The manager offers a piece of advice:

 “I have a PhD from Harvard.
 I make a lot of money helping people run their businesses.
-I can help you become more successful.
+Not only that, I can help you become more successful.

 From now on, you should spend a lot more time fishing, because from the extra money, you could buy a bigger boat.
 A bigger boat means even more fish and more profits, which you could use to buy a whole fleet of boats.